ndrpp/bassoon-infrastructure/README.md

 - creates the cloudfront distribution to act as CDN cache for the static files hosted in S3

-## Next steps

-- add a custom domain name to the distribution with an SSL certificate

 ## Using this template

 Prerequisites: